ocristian/java-box/lambdas-and-streams/README.md

 ### Lesson 3.2 - Finite and Infinite Streams
 see lesson 3.2 on [Youtube](https://youtu.be/bt5MIkrYgzM)

-- Streams can be finite as well as infinite
+- streams can be finite as well as infinite
 - there is no concept of breaking out of a stream
 - use terminal operator to stop processing
 - or use infinite stream infinitely